 Publisher: London: Global China Press; Beijing New World Press

 ISBN: Hardcover: 978-1-910334-05-8

 Price: Hardcover: £46.99

 Stephan Feuchtwang is Emeritus Professor of the Department of Anthropology and Founding Director of the China in Comparative Perspective Network (CCPN), London School of Economics and Political Science (LSE).

-Xiangqun Chang is Director of CCPN Global, Editor of the Journal of China in Comparative Perspective (JCCP), and Chief Editor of Global China Press.
+Xiangqun Chang is Director of Global China Institute, Editor of the Journal of China in Comparative Perspective (JCCP), and Chief Editor of Global China Press.
 She is also Honorary Professor at University College London, UK, and holder of several professorships and senior fellowships at Peking, Renmin, Fudan and Sun Yat-sen universities in China.

 ZHOU Daming is Professor of the School of Anthropology and Sociology, Director of the Ethnic Group Study Centre, Sun Yat-sen University, China, and Vice-president of the China Union of Anthropological and Ethnological Sciences (UAES).

 This volume marks the 105th anniversary of the birth of Fei Xiaotong, the renowned Chinese sociologist and anthropologist.
 It is one of the outcomes of a four-day event, organized jointly by China in Comparative Perspective Network (CCPN) and other organizations at the London School of Economics and Political Science (LSE), held in 2010, and includes not only pieces presented at that event but also a number of excellent articles that we have since received from scholars worldwide.
 Other will be published in collected volumes to promote China’s social sciences worldwide, to consider problems of globalization and to participate in the building of a global society.